top of page

-Week eight on our 13-week bucket list Pole to Pole cruise on the MS Roald Amundsen with Hurtigruten Expeditions, we embark on a new segment exploring Central America and inch closer to the Panama Canal.
+In week eight of our 13-week bucket list Pole to Pole cruise on the MS Roald Amundsen with Hurtigruten Expeditions, we embark on a new segment exploring Central America and inch closer to the Panama Canal.

 Day 50 - At Sea, North Atlantic Ocean, US

-A very relaxing day at sea, we were all treated to a poolside BBQ with the crew and an opportunity to catch up with our fellow Pole-to-Polers over lunch (Thank you, Jackie, for capturing the moment below).
+It was a very relaxing day at sea.
+We were all treated to a poolside BBQ with the crew and an opportunity to catch up with our fellow Pole-to-Polers over lunch (Thank you, Jackie, for capturing the moment below).

-It seems the weather has been switched on, and we are now enjoying 28 degrees, such a dramatic change from last week with the summer wardrobe.
+It seems the weather has been switched on, and we are now enjoying 28 degrees.
+This is such a dramatic change from last week with the summer wardrobe.
 Fortunately, we travel with our entire wardrobe, so it is easy to dress for the ever-changing weather.

-The bridge is open for us to visit each afternoon to pop up and check what Mother Nature has in store for us.
+The bridge is open each afternoon for us to visit, pop up, and see what Mother Nature has in store for us.

 We travelled through a few rainstorms today, but the sun shone again within minutes.